-Boys & Girls Clubs of Hernando County will not hire potential staff or engage potential volunteers if such individual:
+All background check findings shall be considered when making employment or volunteer decisions, and Boys and Girls Clubs of Hernando County will not employ potential staff or engage potential volunteers if such individual:.

-- Refuses to consent to a criminal background check

-- Makes a false statement in connection with such criminal background check

-- Is registered, or is required to be registered, on a state or national sex offender registry
+- Refuses to consent to a criminal background check. - Makes a false statement in connection with such criminal background check. - Is registered, or is required to be registered, on a state or national sex offender registry.

-- Has been convicted of a barrier crime consisting of:
+Has been convicted of a felony consisting of:

-- Murder
+- o Murder

 - Child abuse

 - Domestic violence

 - Abduction or human trafficking

-- A crime involving rape or sexual assault
+- o A crime involving rape or sexual assault

-- Arson
+- o Arson

-- Weapons
+- o Weapons

 - Physical assault or battery

-- Drug possession, use, or distribution in the last five years
+- o Drug possession, use, or distribution in the last five years

-- Has been convicted of any misdemeanor or felony against children, including child pornography
+• Has been convicted of any misdemeanor or felony against children, including child pornography